baltic-security/site/content/Russia_and _the _Baltics.md

 ---
 title: " Russia and the Baltics Since the Restoration of Independence"
 date: 2025-18-08
-description: "On May 4, 1990, the Republic of Latvia declared its independence from the Soviet Union, ending fifty years of occupation that began in 1940."
+Description: "On May 4, 1990, the Republic of Latvia declared its independence from the Soviet Union, ending fifty years of occupation that began in 1940."
 type: "post"
 image: "images/Russia_Baltics.png"
 Categories: